Violence in Mexico cost $268 billion according to the 2018 Mexico Peace Index (MPI). Meanwhile, peace has declined for the third consecutive year.

-The level of peace in Mexico deteriorated by 4.9 per cent in 2018, with 22 states falling in peace and only ten improving, according to the recently released Mexico Peace Index (MPI).
+The level of peace in Mexico deteriorated by 4.9% in 2018, with 22 states falling in peace and only ten improving, according to the Mexico Peace Index by IEP.

 The most recent data shows that Mexico has only 3.5 judges and magistrates per 100,000 people, significantly below the global average of 16.
 This deficit in judges means that fewer cases go before the bench and contributes to the low conviction rates.

 The economic impact of violence rose 10 per cent in 2018, reaching 5.16 trillion pesos (US$268 billion), equivalent to 24 per cent of the country’s GDP.

 Costs associated with homicide account for 51 per cent of the economic impact.